KSP-KOS/KOS/doc/source/structures/misc/kuniverse.rst

 .. method:: KUniverse:LAUNCHCRAFTFROM(template, site)

     :parameter template: :struct:`CraftTemplate` craft template object.
-    :parameter site: :struct:`String` editor name.
+    :parameter site: :struct:`String` launch site name.

-    Returns the :struct:`CraftTemplate` matching the given craft name saved from the given editor.
+    Launch a new instance of the given :struct:`CraftTemplate` from the given launch site.
 Valid values for site include ``"RUNWAY"`` and ``"LAUNCHPAD"``.

     **NOTE:** The craft will be launched with the KSP default crew assignment, as if you had clicked launch from the editor without manually adjusting the